CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Monitoring/Throughput-Testing-and-Troubleshooting.md

 {{%notice note%}}

 NVIDIA tested iPerf3 and identified some functionality issues on Debian Wheezy 7.9, while NVIDIA noticed no issues on Debian Jessie 8.3. iPerf versions 1 and 2 work on Debian Wheezy.
+Nvidia does not provide support for installation or usage of 3rd party tools.
+The information here is provided as a courtesy.

 {{%/notice%}}